hrsetyono/wc-ongkir-indonesia/README.md

 # Ongkos Kirim Indonesia for WooCommerce

+![](https://raw.github.com/hrsetyono/cdn/master/woocommerce-indo-shipping/ongkir-banner.jpg)

+Calculate the shipping costs for Indonesian couriers in WooCommerce.

 > This plugin requires PRO License from RajaOngkir.com.
 We are not affiliated with them in any way.

-![](https://raw.github.com/hrsetyono/cdn/master/woocommerce-indo-shipping/ongkir-banner.jpg)

-Ultimate *Ongkos Kirim* Plugin for major Indonesian Shipping courier.

 This plugin is free and provided as is.
 If you found a bug, please submit it [here](https://github.com/hrsetyono/woocommerce-indo-shipping/issues).